yuuushio/YT-FetchAudio/README.md

 If nothing is entered, the program will simply convert the whole downloaded YouTube video, to audio.

 ### Config File
 The output directory for the download is read from `config.yml` file.
-Simply change the string value for the `directory` key in file to change where you want the downloaded file to go.
+Simply change the string value for the `directory` key in `config.yml` to change where you want the downloaded file to go.
 Example:

 ```yaml
 # config.yml